dotnet/runtimelab/README.md

 ```

 It is possible to specify multiple Swift ABI files for processing.
 If a unsupported type is encountered, the tooling will ignore it and generate C# source code for known syntax.

-## Current Status

-The components are currently undergoing iterative reviews based on work in https://github.com/xamarin/binding-tools-for-swift.

 ## .NET Foundation